Power Spikes II: Gameplay

 Power Spikes II is a five-on-five volleyball game similar to previous volleyball titles from Video System, where players take control of any team in a series of matches on indoor courts.
 Most of the rules from the sport are present in the title, though they can be modified in the options menu along with other settings that alters the matches.
 The player controls a team of five players, two at the net and three in back.
 The player serves the ball into play by pressing the same action button twice.
 During gameplay, players are able to apply skills such as serve, pass, set, attack and block the incoming ball for offensive and defensive purposes respectively in order to score points.
 Some of the gameplay options found within the game include tournaments mode where either male or female teams must be faced in order to become the emerging champion.
 Returning from Hyper V-Ball is Hyper Mode as "Hyper League", which is a league for robots and takes place in futuristic courts.

 Development and release

 Power Spikes II was created by most of the same team that would later work on several projects at Video System such as later entries in the Aero Fighters franchise, with Koji Furukawa serving as producer.
 Takumi Matsui served as chief designer, while the soundtrack was composed by Soshi Hosoi.
 Several other people also collaborated in its development.
 The game was first released by Taito for the Neo Geo MVS and was later ported to the Neo Geo CD by Video System.
 Prior to launch, the project went under the name Super Volley '94.
-The title has received multiple re-releases in recent years on various digital distribution platforms such as the Nintendo eShop, PlayStation Network and Xbox Live by the eventual copyright holder for the game, Hamster Corporation.